Frost2k/Game-Engine-Assignment/README.md

 - **EntityTracker**: Maintains and updates positions of players, enemies, and points of interest.
 - **CustomRenderer**: Provides a high-performance rendering pipeline for the minimap.

+### 4.3 AI Subsystem (Godot/GDExtension)

+The AI subsystem was built using a combination of Godot and GDExtension.
+GDExtension handled Finite State Machine logic, while Godot was used for its built-in A* pathfinding and routing.

+- Implemented with Finite State Machine.
+- FSM logic is handled in C++ with a GDExtension: `AIOrchestrator`.
+- Adaptive behavior (C++): repeated ranged attacks makes the AI more likely to charge at the player
+- Navigation and pathfinding using Godot's built-in navigation system (A-star)
+- 6 enemy states: Idle, Wander, Chase, Attack (Spell), Attack (Melee), and Flee
+- 2 enemy traits: Brave and Flees

 ## 5. Team Contributions

 ### 5.1 UI and Collection Systems (Implemented) Thomas